MewPurPur/godsvg-website/src/articles/1.0-alpha8/article.md

 - Improved rect->path conversion for rounded rectangles with only vertical or horizontal segments.
 - The window's minimum size was increased by exactly 1.5625%, I hope that's okay with everyone.

-# Translations

-A big regression from the last prerelease was fixed, where the language didn't persist between sessions.

-Thanks to {% gh "Felipe-Sena" %} for translating GodSVG in Brazilian Portuguese!

-Thanks to {% gh "Swarkin" %}, {% gh "thatoddshade" %}, {% gh "JinEnMok" %} for keeping existing translations up to date.

-# A whole new level of stability
+## A whole new level of stability

 This prerelease went through an immense bugfixing stage.
 Let's first go through the most important ones.

+A big regression from the last prerelease was fixed, where the language didn't persist between sessions.

 Previously, the "View in List" functionality did nothing with path commands and polygon/polyline points.
 This has now been fixed.